emqx/cloud-docs/en_US/deployments/tls_ssl.md

 ![tls](./_assets/tls.png)

-### Test One-Way TLS with MQTT X Client
+### Test One-Way TLS with MQTTX Client

 Before testing, make sure that you have created authentication information, refer to [Certification and Authentication](./auth_dedicated.md).
-You can use [MQTT X Client](https://mqttx.app/) to connect to EMQX Cloud and test the TLS/SSL configuration.
+You can use [MQTTX Client](https://mqttx.app/) to connect to EMQX Cloud and test the TLS/SSL configuration.

-1. In MQTT X Client, create a new connection.
+1. In MQTTX Client, create a new connection.

    In the **General** section, fill in the information as follows: